Croatia vs Spain Nations League final preview: Where to watch, kick-off time, possible line-ups

 Possible line-ups

-Croatia: Livaković; Juranović, Vida, Šutalo, Perišić; Modrić, Kovačić, Brozović; Pašalić, Kramarić, Ivanušec
+Croatia: Livaković; Stanišić, Šutalo, Vida, Sosa; Modrić, Brozović, Kovačić; Pašalić, Kramarić, Perišić

-Spain: Simón; Carvajal, Le Normand, Laporte, Alba; Rodri, Merino/Ruíz; Asensio, Gavi, Fati; Morata
+Spain: Simón; Carvajal, Le Normand, Laporte, Alba; Rodri, Merino; Asensio, Gavi, Fati; Morata

 Reporters' views